pavitra-kanagaraj/ERA5_temp/02_cities/README.md

-# City-Level Time Series Data Extraction from Copernicus Climate Data Store
+# City-Level Time Series Data Extraction from global.nc file extracted in 01_download

 This script extracts historical monthly climate data (in NetCDF format) from the **Copernicus Climate Data Store (CDS)** and processes it to generate time series for specific cities using latitude and longitude coordinates.